 5. Scratching Post

-This is a big breed that likes to hunt and scratch so that you will need to purchase multiple scratching posts, which could quite easily set you back between $100-$300, depending upon the number you purchase.
+This is a big breed that likes to hunt and scratch so you will need to purchase multiple scratching posts, which could quite easily set you back between $100-$300, depending upon the number you purchase.

 I’ve now tried quite a few large cat scratching posts and found this large scratching post from Amazon to be the most cost-effective long-lasting cat scratching post on the market.